-The team from Theus Law Offices works with people from all walks of life.
-While everyone has varied needs and desires, it can universally be said that the failure to plan for matters related to incapacity or death is in effect planning to fail.
-More often than not, we see people who have made well-intentioned mistakes with their estate planning.
-It is our hope that by being cognizant of these correctable errors, you can avoid (or help your loved ones avoid) significant inconvenience, stress, expense and disappointment.
+The team with Theus Law Offices works with people from all walks of life.
+While everyone has varied needs and desires, it can be universally said that failure to plan for matters related to incapacity or death is in effect planning to fail.

 So, here are the ten most common estate planning mistakes.